Murders of Nathan O'Brien, Kathryn Liknes, and Alvin Liknes: Arrest

 On July 14 Douglas Garland drove to his rural Airdrie property in a rental car.
 Two police vehicles were dispatched to intercept him, but when they reached Garland's car it was parked outside the property.
-Due to the uneven terrain, police approached on foot, using assistance from a HAWCS helicopter to locate Garland in a thicket before arresting him at 1:25a.m.
+Due to the uneven terrain, police approached on foot, using assistance from a HAWCS helicopter to locate Garland in a thicket before arresting him at 1:25 a.m.

 Trial

 The murder trial for Garland began on January 16, 2017, and drew to a close on February 16, 2017.
 Jurors took just over nine hours to reach a verdict of guilty on all three counts of first degree murder.

 The following morning, Garland was sentenced, with only the minimum sentence being determined, as first degree murder carries an automatic life sentence.
 After 10 of the 12 jurors recommended that Garland receive consecutive minimum sentences, Judge David Gates ordered Garland be required to serve 75 years before being eligible for parole.
 As Garland would have to live to 129 years of age to finish the term, he will effectively be incarcerated for the rest of his life.
 Throughout the trial, Garland showed no remorse or emotion.
 Hours after being sentenced, Garland was sent to the Calgary Remand Centre located in the city's northwest, where he was physically assaulted by multiple inmates.
 EMS said the victim of the assault (Garland) was transported to hospital in stable, non-life-threatening condition, with soft tissue injuries.